Mechanic Apprentices Library Association: History

 In addition to maintaining the library, the association arranged lectures "every winter, ... generously made free to the public, as well as to the members."
 In 1839 John Quincy Adams delivered a lecture to the association on the topic of the late James Smithson's bequest "to the United States of America, to found at Washington, an establishment for the increase and diffusion of knowledge among men."
-Other lecturers included William Ellery Channing (1840), Ralph Waldo Emerson (1841), and Rufus Choate (1857).
+Other lecturers included William Ellery Channing (1840), Ralph Waldo Emerson (1841), Rufus Choate (1857), and Herman Melville (1859).